j2969719/doublecmd-plugins/plugins.md

 ---
 <a name="wdx-lua"><h3>WDX: Lua scripts</h3></a>
-Note: Some scripts uses command line utilities.
+Note: Some scripts use command line utilities.

 - [7zipwdx.lua](plugins/wdx/scripts/7zipwdx.lua)<br>
 Getting some information (method, files and folder count, etc) from archives (using 7-Zip).
 You can see list of fields in `fields` (first column).